 - Bottle-sized silicone ice cube mold

 Melt the coconut oil in the microwave just enough to make it liquid – this only takes a few seconds, so keep an eye on it!
 Mix in the essential oils (you can use more if you know you’re not sensitive or allergic to them) and pour into the ice cube mold.
 Put the mold in the freezer for at least 20 minutes so it’s solid.
 You should probably keep them in the refrigerator in a covered glass dish especially if it’s hot weather.
-To use, break one of the cubes into 3 pieces and insert.
+To use, break one of the cubes into 3 pieces and insert into your vagina.
 Since the coconut oil will melt upon skin contact and it’s messy, you’ll need a panty liner or pad to protect your clothing.
 Repeat as necessary for soothing relief without all the chemicals.

 Please note: if this is your first time dealing with a yeast infection, you should visit your doctor to make sure that’s what it is.
 Otherwise, for those who have dealt with the issue before, you’ll appreciate this natural remedy especially if you can’t get to the doctor.
-In case you can’t find the ice cube mold for water bottles, I found one on Amazon and made it a clickable link for you.

 Balance Me Beautiful has a great article on the many ways to use Tea Tree Oil: